dotoscat/chubasquero/README.rst

 ===

-When working with static blog/site generators like Pelican it is common (at least for me) to have at least an editor to create and edit posts, a terminal to generate the site and a browser to preview the site changes.
+When working with static blog/site generators like Pelican it is common (at least for me) to have an editor to create and edit posts, a terminal to generate the site and a browser to preview the site changes.

 Features